ecupaio/dcgffl/_power-rankings/season-25-power-rankings-week-6.md

 permalink: /power-rankings/season-25-power-rankings-week-six/
 date: 2023-10-24 22:15:00 -0400
 author: >-
-  Thanks to a fantastic group of writers, I haven’t had to weigh in on our rankings since pre-season.
+  Aaron Sayama - Thanks to a fantastic group of writers, I haven’t had to weigh in on our rankings since pre-season.
 So as our playoff picture comes into clearer focus, I decided to make my way around the fields on Sunday to see what I could glean from each of our teams.
 Here are the things I learned (TIL).
 season: 25
 week: 6
 rankings: